metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 Keep in mind that GPO firewall and Control Panel firewall are 2 distinct "firewalls" that let you manage the same filtering platform behind the scene.

-And, GPO firewall has higher priority which makes Control Panel firewall not active except if explicitly merged into GPO firewall in either GUI settings or via PowerShell.
+GPO firewall has higher priority which makes Control Panel firewall not active except if explicitly merged into GPO firewall in either GUI settings or with PowerShell.

 **NOTE:** Disabling firewall does not delete rules, you can enable firewall back again by following same steps.